-Robert Pastel, 11/13/2014 9:14 AM
+Robert Pastel, 11/20/2017

-This document explains the relationships and the agreements between students in the Computer Science courses, Humanities course and Scientists sponsoring Android applications.
+This document explains the relationships and the agreements between students in the Computer Science courses, Humanities course, Human Factors course and Scientists sponsoring web applications.
 It details the expectations of responsibilities, time and effort to be committed by the sponsoring scientists and students.